 The terms “CAN” and “CANNOT” indicate a possibility and capability, whether material, physical or causal or, in the negative, the absence of that possibility or capability.

 Digital identity as a legal identity further complicates the definition and ability to use digital identities across a range of social and economic use cases.
 Digital identity is hard.
-Proving someone is who they say they are, remotely, via a digital service, is fraught with vulnerabilities of impersonation.
-After proving yourself, repeatedly proving it is you logging in is just as complicated and vulnerable as the original claim and proof of identity.
+Proving someone is who they say they are — especially remotely, via a digital service — is fraught with opportunities for an attacker to successfully impersonate someone.
 As correctly captured by Peter Steiner in The New Yorker, “On the internet, nobody knows you’re a dog.”
-These guidelines provide mitigations to the vulnerabilities inherent online, while recognizing and encouraging that when accessing some, low-risk digital services, ‘being a dog’ is just fine, while other high-risk services need a level of confidence that the digital identity accessing the service is the legitimate proxy to the real life subject.
+These guidelines provide mitigations to the vulnerabilities inherent online, while recognizing and encouraging that when accessing some low-risk digital services, “being a dog” is just fine; while other, high-risk services need a level of confidence that the digital identity accessing the service is the legitimate proxy to the real life subject.

-Identity proofing establishes that a subject is actually who they claim to be.
+Identity proofing establishes that a subject is who they claim to be.
 Digital authentication establishes that a subject attempting to access a digital service is in control of one or more valid authenticators associated with that subject’s digital identity.
-For services in which return visits are applicable, successfully authenticating provides reasonable risk-based assurances that the subject that is accessing the service today is the same as that which accessed the service yesterday.
-Digital identity presents a technical challenge because this process often involves the proofing of individuals over an open network, and always involves the authentication of individual subjects over an open network to access digital government services.
+For services in which return visits are applicable, successfully authenticating provides reasonable risk-based assurances that the subject accessing the service today is the same as that which accessed the service previously.
+Digital identity presents a technical challenge because this process often involves proofing individuals over an open network, and always involves the authentication of individual subjects over an open network to access digital government services.
 The processes and technologies to establish and use digital identities offer multiple opportunities for impersonation and other attacks.

 The components of identity assurance detailed in these guidelines are as follows: